-Appalachian State University is considered one of the best institutions in the Southeast and consistently ranks in Forbes' and Kiplinger's Personal Finance Magazine best values lists.
-We are proud to give our students the opportunity to receive a world-class education at such an affordable rate; however we understand that cost can still be a factor.
+Appalachian State University is considered one of the best institutions in the Southeast and consistently ranks in Forbes' and Kiplinger's Personal Finance Magazine's best values lists.
+We are proud to give our students the opportunity to receive a world-class education at such an affordable rate; however, we understand that cost can still be a factor.
 Below are the scholarship opportunities specific to the programs in the Reich College of Education and teacher education programs.
-We encourage students to review these as well as the opportunities at the University level.
+We encourage students to review these as well as the opportunities at the university level.
 Scholarship opportunities are available to incoming, current, and graduate students.
 While each opportunity is extremely competitive, we encourage all eligible students to apply.
 To learn more about the Reich College of Education scholarship opportunities and scholarship programs, follow the link that best suits your needs.

 Are you a donor who would like to support our students?
 Learn more about contributing to the Reich College of Education!